zprevost/arduino/README.md

 I used the gridlight to create a marquee that displays a scrolling message.

 ## [Flatbot](https://github.com/zprevost/arduino/tree/master/sketch/flatbot)
-I created a two-degree-of-freedom, planar robot that uses limit switches.
+I created a two-degree-of-freedom, planar robot.
+It uses limit switches to prevent the robot from going too far.

 ## [Robot Car](https://github.com/zprevost/arduino/tree/master/sketch/robot_car)
 I have an Arduino-controlled robot car and am modifying its code.